Conversational AI for Healthcare: 2025 Guide & Use Cases

 The Prosper Team

 These AI driven systems, which are the foundation of conversational AI for healthcare, let people interact with health services using natural, everyday language.
-By understanding what a patient or provider is saying (or typing), these tools can answer questions, schedule appointments, and handle routine tasks 24/7.
-The market for this technology is soaring, projected to reach hundreds of billions of dollars as providers embrace digital solutions that improve efficiency and patient satisfaction.
+By understanding what a patient or provider is saying (or typing), these tools can answer questions, schedule appointments, and handle routine tasks 24 hours a day, 7 days a week.
+The market for this technology is soaring, projected to reach over 48 billion dollars by 2030 as providers embrace digital solutions that improve efficiency and patient satisfaction.

 How Does Conversational AI Work?